farm-urban/fufarm_arduino_sensors/README.md

 ```

-7. Create the mqtt.yml file in Home Assitant to expose the sensors from the arduino, e.g:
+7. Create the `mqtt.yml` file in Home Assistant to expose the sensors from the Arduino, e.g:

 ```
 - sensor: